blake59/node-challenge/README-notes.md

 2. I could have allowed for all fields to be filtered and sortable, but I believe the ones i implemented were the most important ones.
 3. The integration/acceptance tests were a bit lacking and there were a lot more combinations of parameters that i could have done, they were also done under the assumption that the database would be populated with the dump.sql.
+4. Related with the maximum number of expenses to return this could be configurable and ajusted based on the application needs, the users needs, if this API were to be used by clients, and try to reach a number that wouldn't stress the API or DB and would still minimize the number of requests needed to get the information.

 Future improvements
 1. Improve error handling - currently exceptions and stack traces are being sent to the client, including database stack trades, which should not happen.